menghaoyu2002/speedracer/README.md

 # Dependencies / Libraries Used
 This project uses the Pillow Library to capture images and the Tesseract/Pytesseract to read the text on the images.\
-Pyautogui is used to type out the words. ahk for python is used to catch keyboard inputs.
+the "Keyboard" library is used to type out the words and to catch keyboard inputs.
 Tkinter is used for the GUI.

-You might need to download some other dependencies to use (like autohotkey and Tesseract).

 Note: If program doesn't run try specifying the Tesseract path in autotyper.py line 40 so that it corresponds with your own.